pkolios/mackerel/docs/content/index.md

 ## Basic Usage

-After succesfully installing mackerel you can use the mackerel cli to initialize a new site or build an existing one.
+After successfully installing mackerel you can use the mackerel cli to initialize a new site or build an existing one.

 ### Start a new site